AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/billing-management.md

 1. In the Billing page, on the upper-right corner, choose **Actions** > **Deactivate Account**.
 1. Once the Administrator deactivates the account, all existing orders in the account are canceled from the next billing cycle.

 When an account is deactivated by the customer, it enters a trial state for the next 30 days.
 The account owner receives three reminder emails to revive the account.
-If the owner does not reactivate the account, none of the users are able to access Captivate Prime apart from the owner.
+If the owner does not reactivate the account, none of the users are able to access Learning Manager apart from the owner.

 ## Place orders using Purchase Order {#placeordersusingpurchaseorder}

 You can choose purchase order process as an alternative mode of payment.
 As a pre-requisite, your organization's account must be registered with Adobe.
 Your organization account is charged for this process.
 The account is charged based on a learner's activities.
 Only Learning Object-level activities are charged.
 To place an order using PO:

 1. Send an email to [captivateprimesales@adobe.com](mailto:captivateprimesales@adobe.com) and mention the number of required learners.
-1. The Captivate Prime team sends you an activation key.
+1. The Learning Manager team sends you an activation key.
 1. In the Billing page of the Administrator app, enter the activation key.
 1. Click Activate in the upper-right corner of the page.